Quantum Drinfeld Hecke Algebras: Poincar e-Birkhoff-Witt Bases

 for all $f,f'$ in $\KX$.
-Note that many compatible monomial orderings exists for a fixed $\N$-filtration on $A$.
-We say a set $M$ of monomials in $\KX$ is a {\bf monomial $\K$-basis} of the associated graded algebra $\Gr(A)$ if the elements $m + I+A_{\deg_{\cA}(m)-1}$ for $m$ in $M$ form a $\K$-basis of $\Gr(A)$, and we observe an easy relationship:
+Note that many compatible monomial orderings exist for a fixed $\N$-filtration on $A$.
+We say a set $M$ of monomials in $\KX$ is a {\em monomial $\K$-basis} of the associated graded algebra $\Gr(A)$ if the elements $m + I+A_{\deg_{\cA}(m)-1}$ for $m$ in $M$ form a $\K$-basis of $\Gr(A)$, and we record a straightforward observation.

 \begin{prop} Let $\KX/I$ be an $\N$-filtered algebra.
 Then \begin{itemize} \item[(1)] Any monomial $\K$-basis of $\Gr(\KX/I)$ is also a monomial $\K$-basis of $\KX/I$. \item[(2)] The set $B_{(\succ)}$ is a monomial $\K$-basis for both $\KX/I$ and $\Gr(\KX/I)$, for any monomial ordering $\succ$ compatible with the $\N$-filtration. \end{itemize} \end{prop} \begin{proof} One may check directly that the set of $m+I$ for $m$ in a monomial $\K$-basis of $\Gr(A)$ spans $A=\KX/I$ and is linearly independent.
 Now suppose some nonzero, finite $\K$-linear combination of monomials $m_i$ in $B_{(\succ)}$ has degree $d$ with respect to the filtration.
 Then the compatibility of $\succ$ and the filtration force each $\deg(m_i)\leq d$.
 By Proposition~\ref{GroebnerCosetBasis}, $B_{(\succ)}$ is a monomial $\K$-basis of $A$.
 Hence for each $d$, the set $\{m+I: m\in B_{(\succ)},\ \deg(m)\leq d\}$ spans $A_{d}$ and $\{m+I+A_{d}: m\in B_{(\succ)},\ \deg(m)=d\}$ spans $A_d/A_{d-1}$ over $\K$.
 This set is also $\K$-linearly independent: If any nonzero, finite linear combination of monomials in $B_{(<)}$ of $\deg d$ defined the zero class in $A_d/A_{d-1}$, the degrees of all the monomials in the combination would be $d-1$ instead of $d$.
 Thus $B_{(\succ)}$ is also a $\K$-monomial basis for $\Gr(A)$. \end{proof}